miriam-mr90/huckleberry/README.md

 - React: The heart of the project, building the interactive UI with reusable components.
 - Tailwind CSS: Utility-first CSS framework for styling fast and responsively.
 - Apollo Client (GraphQL): Handles data fetching and state management when working with GraphQL APIs.
+- JSON server: Provides a simple mock REST API for local development, allowing the frontend to fetch data without setting up a full backend.